horatiu-cod/keycloak_testcontainer/README.md

 ```
 To avoid the ```ERR_SSL_PROTOCOL_ERROR``` in the browser , will use the developer certificates for https connection.

-Create a Crets folder in KeycloakTestcontainer.Test.
+Create a Certs folder in KeycloakTestcontainer.Test.
 Will store the certificates here.

 <img width="206" alt="image" src="https://github.com/user-attachments/assets/9e8be60d-6a91-4ea6-b8d1-5694c4f16d23">